 On July 1, 2022, after following the process required by Act 21-1985, the Authority implemented a new rate structure and charges, simplifying its rate to only two charges - base charge and consumption charge.
 The new rate increased the base charge by 4.95% and the consumption charges by 2%.
 As recommended by the Officer Examiner appointed to run the public hearing process required by Act 21-1985, the revised rate also incorporates an annual increase for subsequent years of at least 2% but not more than 5% annually, up to a limit of 30% cumulative.
-On July 1, 2023 the 2% rate adjustment for fiscal year 2024 was implemented.
+On July 1, 2023 and 2024 the 2% rate adjustment for fiscal years 2024 and 2025 was implemented.